nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/business_rules_death.md

 		</tr>
 		<tr>
 			<td>SSN</td>
-			<td>Error: FHIR field SSN contains string …. which is not the expected length (without dashes or spaces) for IJE field SSN of length 9</td>
+			<td>FHIR field SSN contains string …. which is not the expected length (without dashes or spaces) for IJE field SSN of length 9</td>
 			<td>The Social Security Number (SSN) must be 9 numeric digits long (without dashes or spaces) to be accepted.</td>
 		</tr>
 	</tbody>